-At a recent social event, a gentlemen who was close to retirement was commenting that it was no use attempting to save money with current interest rates so low.
+At a recent social event, a gentleman who was close to retirement was commenting that it was no use attempting to save money with current interest rates so low.
 “Besides, the government will look after me in retirement” he claimed.

 We thought it would be useful to analyze his situation for this blog post.

-Unfortunately he is not alone.
+Unfortunately, he is not alone.
 Many baby boomers have minimal retirement savings.
 As the graph below points out, 50% have accumulated less than $100,000 in the way of retirement savings, and are likely to be at least partially dependent on the government for lifestyle expenditures in retirement.

 Data Source: PWC Employee Financial Wellness Survery